martin-lechene/Starter-Project/README.md

 #### Visual Studio Code

 # Dependencie
-All dependence for started new project
+All dependence for started new project (installed by "npm install" in .bat)
 #### Gulp
 #### NodeJS
 #### SCSS